xyproto/in/README.md

 # in ![Build](https://github.com/xyproto/in/workflows/Build/badge.svg)

-A utility for running a command within another directory or directories matching a glob pattern.
+A utility for running a command within another directory (or directories matching a glob pattern).

 It will also create the directories, if missing.
 If the top level directory is empty after executing the command, it will be removed.
 This means that `in testdirectory pwd` leaves no traces.
 When running in multiple directories, it will not create any new directories.